 Our upside-down skeleton of course references our dear Barron.
 In his newer outfit and alias – Lord Sam Sinister, and holding on to a sextant as well.
 A device used in traditional cartography.

 What I have to know is who this is.
 Is it Sam Sinister, the original before Barron took his name?
 Is it the Barron himself?
-Is it a third brother from the twins in the set?
+Or is it a third brother from the twins in the set?
 Who knows?

 The Resonator is the only thing in this set that references something that has never appeared in a LEGO set.
 This machine was supposedly supposed to help Barron harness the power of the Re-Gou Ruby but didn’t work as intended.